 - Know which hospital rules and policies apply to your conduct while a patient.

-Designate visitors of your choosing, if you have decision-making capacity,
+Designate a support person as well as visitors of your choosing, if you

-would endanger the health or safety of a patient, a member of the health
+visitor would endanger the health or safety of a patient, a member of

-facility staff, or other visitor to the health facility, or would significantly
+the health facility staff, or other visitor to the health facility, or

-- You have told the health facility staff that you no longer want a particular
+• You have told the health facility staff that you no longer want

 - Have your wishes considered, if you lack decision-making capacity, for